fkit00/python-for-pen-testing/README.md

 # python-for-pen-testing

-This repo contains a TCP server, TCP client and an nmap scanner all made in Python.
+This repo contains a TCP server, TCP client, a banner grabber and an nmap scanner all made in Python.

 I'm following the Information Security path on freecodecamp linked here - https://www.freecodecamp.org/learn/information-security/